Kordedekehine/word-university/README.md

 Factory Pattern: The Factory pattern can be used to create instances of students and teachers.
 It allows for flexible object creation without specifying the exact class of the object that will be created.

+Observer Pattern: The Observer pattern can be used to implement tracking and monitoring functionality.
+The artiste location and the schedules, such as users or administrators, who can receive updates about the current state of the artistes and bookings.

 ## **Software Architecture Design**